Resources for a better world: ecology, happiness, life, art, spirit and mind, books, musics, movies...

 There was a long span of time, where Khany was mostly sleeping.
 He was floating, curled on himself, hearing a drum and at times a wonderful voice, speaking or singing.

 Then, one day, he felt a push.
 A strong rhythmical push.
 He suddenly erupted in the light, screaming and gasping for air.
-There were birds songs, flower smells, and melodious voices.
+There were birds songs, flower perfumes, and melodious voices.
 He was handled and cuddled by beautiful kind looking persons, but much bigger than him.

 Then he saw her...